AndrewJBateman/angular-material-advanced/README.md

-# :zap: Angular Material Table
+# :zap: Angular Material Advanced

+* **overlay-example** Angular Date Range Picker:
+* **patterns example** Bridge Angular design pattern: velocity and weather widgets using a common wrapper
-* App using the [Angular Material design component library](https://material.angular.io/) to add a reactive form
+* **complex-form-control** Custom form field control with Angular Material & Reactive Forms using the [Angular Material design component library](https://material.angular.io/)
-* Code by Dmytro Mezhenskyi from [Dev Plus Plus](https://www.youtube.com/channel/UCSj1Igu3ejxqcQISNEmx8VQ) - see [:clap: Inspiration](#clap-inspiration) below.
-I am using it to learn a higher level of Angular programming - specifically reactive form control
+* **Code by Dmytro Mezhenskyi** from [Dev Plus Plus](https://www.youtube.com/channel/UCSj1Igu3ejxqcQISNEmx8VQ) - see [:clap: Inspiration](#clap-inspiration) below.
+I am using it to learn a higher level of Angular programming

 *** Note: to open web links in a new window use: _ctrl+click on link_**